earthrise-media/farm-the-gap/README.md

 In this file are five `writable` Svelte stores:

-1. `$farm`: the foods occupying the farm grid and their respective and total outputs
+1. `$farm`: The foods on the farm and the respective production outputs
-2. `$gameState`: years, undos, inventory
+2. `$gameState`: Food inventory, current year, remaining undos
-3. `$gameSettings`: high-level global variables
+3. `$gameSettings`: High-level global settings
-4. `$userState`: user preferences and interaction states
+4. `$userState`: User preferences and interaction states
-5. `$gameHistory`: history of moves (foods added/removed and where)
+5. `$gameHistory`: History of moves (foods added/removed and where)

 The first three stores feed into a `derived` Svelte store called `$successMetrics`.
 This store monitors the overall game status (win/loss) and the warning or fail states of each individual game metric (protein supply, emissions, etc).
 Any changes in the dependant stores triggers a recalculation of the derived store.